abhatt-rh/asciidoc_vscode_snippets/README.md

 VS Code Snippets are written in JSON.
 Each snippet is defined under a snippet `name` and has a `scope`, `prefix`, `body`, and `description`.
 If `scope` is left empty or omitted, the snippet gets applied to all languages.
 The `prefix` is what is used to trigger the snippet and the body will be expanded and inserted.

+The `vscoderh.code-snippets` file includes snippets for the AsciiDoc language that is used at Red Hat for authoring content.

-In the `vscoderh.code-snippets` file, I have only specified the `name`, `prefix`, and `body` parameters.
+I have only specified the `name`, `prefix`, and `body` parameters.
 Since the `name` seemed intuitive to me, I dropped the `description`.

-Here is an example of a VS Code snippet for a note:
+Here is an example of a VS Code snippet for a *NOTE*:

 ```
 "note": {